ilario/mppTracker/README.md

 positional arguments:
-  address              VISA resource name for sourcemeter t_dwell              Total number of seconds for the dwell phase(s) t_total              Total number of seconds to run for max_current          Maximum current limit (amperes)
+  address              VISA resource name for sourcemeter t_dwell              Total number of seconds for the dwell phase(s) t_total              Total number of seconds to run for, if 0 run forever max_current          Maximum current limit (amperes)

 optional arguments: